justEstif/project-inventory-application/Notes.md

 - Noticed the text area in the category_form page was not showing the value
   - fixed it by setting the text directly, rather than as value as you would for input element

+- Completed the update item page form

+TODO:
+- The image uploading feature has not been implemented yet.
+- There is an option to pass a link for the thumbnail, but that isn't well implemented as well.